supergnaw/dev.homeworldmobile.net/readme.md

 # HomeworldMobile.Net

-This is the repository for the homeworldmobile.net website.
+This is the code repository for the homeworldmobile.net website.

 ### Environment Requirements